Robotic-Decision-Making-Lab/ardusub_driver/thruster_hardware/README.md

 * default_param_value: The default value of the servo function parameter.
 The thruster hardware will attempt to restore these parameters on deactivation.
 * channel: The thruster channel number.
-* neutral_pwm (optional): The neutral PWM value for this thruster.
+* neutral_pwm (optional): The neutral PWM value for the thruster.
 This defaults to 1500.